 This publication has been prepared within the framework of the Global Environment Facility project entitled “Sustainable fisheries management and biodiversity conservation of deep-sea living marine resources and ecosystems in the Areas Beyond National Jurisdiction (ABNJ)” (referred to as the ‘ABNJ Deep Seas Project’) jointly implemented by the Food and Agriculture Organisation of United Nations (FAO) and United Nations Environment Programme.

-A MSP framework for ABNJ, which considers the entire ecosystem, has been developed to promote the sustainable use of the marine environment and its resources, including biodiversity.
+An MSP framework for ABNJ, which considers the entire ecosystem, has been developed to promote the sustainable use of the marine environment and its resources, including biodiversity.
 The framework is presented in this report and is aimed at national and regional-level decision-makers (including those participating in international, high-level negotiations), area-based planning practitioners and stakeholders of ABNJ.

 The MSP framework is made up of various elements, each with associated activities that could potentially be undertaken.

-A key finding was that although it is possible for MSP to be undertaken ABNJ in the absence of an ILBI, it can only go so far in achieving its objective.
+A key finding highlighted that although it is possible for MSP to be undertaken in ABNJ in the absence of an ILBI, it can only go so far in achieving its objective.
 The presence of an ILBI not only eases application of the MSP framework, but allows more to be achieved via MSP.
 This is possible because an ILBI provides an incentive and legal mandate to engage ABNJ stakeholders in cross-sectoral area-based planning.
-An ILBI allows for a management plan to be developed in collaboration with participating stakeholders and provides the means for implementation and enforcement for such plan.
+An ILBI allows for a management plan to be developed in collaboration with participating stakeholders and provides the means for implementation and enforcement for such a plan.
 An ILBI can also encourage or require enhanced levels of interaction (for example, cooperation and coordination) between sectors, helping to support effective cross-sectoral area-based planning, such as MSP.